NotBenRokke/NotBenRokke/README.md

 - 👋 Hi, I’m @NotBenRokke
 - 👀 I’m interested in ... asking my assitants to get me invited into to peoples homes.
-- 🌱 I’m currently learning ... how to convince people that garlic and silver are bad for them and that talking long walks at night by themselves is good for them.
+- 🌱 I’m currently learning ... how to convince people that garlic, silver, and lower-case Ts should not be allowed in their homes.
 - 💞️ I’m looking to collaborate on ...
 Developing a lotion that is SPF 1,000,000 and smells like Apple Jax.
 - 📫 How to reach me ...
 At night